-1. The Collegio could normally lend only the Main Chapel and Recreation Hall to lay organizations, on Sundays outside examination periods, and strictly for activities with a religious component.
-A guide for such use is regularly updated by the Administration regularly, a copy of which is available on the Collegio website (the link to which should be emailed to the requesting group), and includes indications such as time frames, areas they may enter, preparation on Sunday morning (not Saturday evening), care for the facilities, cleanliness and trash disposal, appropriateness of dress and presentations, accessible areas, respecting the student’s privacy and silence, etc.
+1. The Collegio could normally lend only the Main Chapel and Main Lobby to lay organizations, on Sundays outside examination periods, and strictly for activities with a religious component.
+This guide for such use is regularly updated by the Administration, a copy of which is available on the Collegio website (the link to which should be emailed to the requesting group), and includes indications such as time frames, areas they may enter, care for the facilities, cleanliness and trash disposal, appropriateness of dress and presentations, accessible areas, respecting the student’s privacy and silence, etc. To decorate the venue, they may come early on Sunday morning (before or after the 8:00-8:45 am Collegio Mass), but not on Saturday; this is to assure our Priests of the much-needed silence for their prayers, study and rest, given that they have classes Monday to Friday, and pastoral ministry on Sundays.

 2. The Collegio grounds, including the sports facilities, are not habitually open to the public.
 This is because the Collegio is not registered as a public commercial entity, and is not authorized to serve as a venue open for regular booking by the public in the same way as hotels and other commercial centers are.
 (On the other hand, officially recognized by the Italian Government as a Church institution, the Collegio may welcome outsiders for religious activities.)